-U.S. judge drops narcotrafficking charges against former Mexican defense minister
+U.S. judge drops narco-trafficking charges against former Mexican defense minister

-After building one of the highest-profile drug trafficking cases in recent history, prosecutors said they requested the dismissal to maintain the delicate relationship with Mexico, even though it could mean that Cienfuegos returns to Mexico a free man.
+After building one of the highest-profile drug-trafficking cases in recent history, prosecutors said they requested the dismissal to maintain the delicate relationship with Mexico, even though it could mean that Cienfuegos returns to Mexico a free man.
 In Mexico, officials depicted the decision as a triumph of national sovereignty and the prestige of the country’s military.

+Read U.S. prosecutors’ motion to dismiss the indictment of former Mexican Defense Minister Salvador Cienfuegos Zepeda

 In a federal courtroom in New York on Wednesday, Judge Carol Bagley Amon asked Cienfuegos if he agreed to “voluntarily depart the United States expeditiously in the custody of the United States marshals.”